Where to Stay in Turin – Best Hotels in Turin

-The following ‘where to stay’ recommendations favor hotels that are located in central Turin as well as hotels that furnish free WiFi—an uncommon feature in Italy.
+The following ‘where to stay in Turin’ recommendations favor hotels that are located in central Turin as well as hotels that furnish free WiFi.
 When choosing where to stay, keep in mind that the star rating for hotels can be a little off in Italy and that, in general, it’s best to use the rating as a rough guide and not as a determining factor.

 5-Star Hotels in Turin